 Suppliers that have passed our due diligence will be approved as our qualified suppliers.
 To ensure that the suppliers fulfil PC Partner's social responsibility requirements and are in line with PC Partner's development, PC Partner strives to enhance their social responsibility performance through communication and guidance.
 We also monitor the suppliers' social responsibility performance through annual review.
-In 2018, there were 81 suppliers have been conducted on-site review in order to ensure the supply chain fulfilled various social responsibility on environment, occupational safety and health, labour, human right, ethics and so on.
+In 2019, on-site reviews have been conducted in 76 suppliers in order to ensure the supply chain fulfilled various social responsibility on environment, occupational safety and health, labour, human right, ethics and so on.